zio/zio/docs/datatypes/stream/zchannel.md

 title: "ZChannel"
 ---

-Channels are the nexus of communications.
+Channels are the nexus of communications, which support both reading and writing.
 They allow us to have a unidirectional flow of data from the input to the output.
-They are an underlying abstraction for both `ZStream` and `ZSink`.
-In ZIO Streams, we call the input port `ZStream` and the output port `ZSink`.
-So streams and sinks are just Channels.
-Channels are the abstraction that unifies both streams and sinks.

 A `ZChannel[-Env, -InErr, -InElem, -InDone, +OutErr, +OutElem, +OutDone]` requires some environment `Env` and have two main operations:

 - It can read some data `InElem` from the input port, and finally can terminate with a done value of type `InDone`.
 If the read operation fails, the channel will terminate with an error of type `InErr`.

 - It can write some data `OutElem` to the output port, and finally terminate the channel with a done value of type `OutDone`.
 If the write operation fails, the channel will terminate with an error of type `OutErr`.

+They are an underlying abstraction for `ZStream`, `ZPipeline`, and `ZSink`.
+In ZIO Streams, we call the input port `ZStream`, the output port `ZSink`, and the middle part `ZPipeline`:

+- A `Channel` can write some elements to the _output_, and it can terminate with some sort of _done_ value.
+The `Channel` uses this _done_ value to notify the downstream `Channel` that its emission of elements is finished.
+In ZIO, the `ZStream` is encoded as an output side of the `Channel`.

+- A `Channel` can read from its input, and it can also terminate with some sort of _done_ value, which is an upstream result.
+So a `Channel` has the _input type_, and the _input done type_.
+The `Channel` uses this _done_ value to determine when the upstream `Channel` finishes its emission.
+In ZIO, the `ZSink` is encoded as an input side of the `Channel`.

+- A `Channel` can read from its input, do some transformation on the elements, and write to its output.
+In ZIO, the `ZPipeline` is encoded as a middle part of both sides of the `Channel`.
+Pipelines accept a stream as input and return the transformed stream as output.

 Let's take a look at how `ZStream`, `ZPipeline` and `ZSink` are defined using `ZChannel`: